sakejs/sake-core/README.md

 - Natural command line arguments when using `shortcake` executable, i.e., this
   works: `cake build --minify`
 - Better stacktraces, source map support

+Adds the following:
+- Tasks can be passed an optional callback, allowing async tasks to be chained easily.